Start a New Club

 In order to qualify, new clubs must complete the charter process, pay the $45 USD membership dues for each charter member, and pay the prorated amount for the next renewal cycle (April 2022 for clubs organizing through March or October 2021 for clubs formed between April and June) by June 30, 2021.

 Types of Clubs

-Toastmasters groups are formed every day in a variety of settings.
-Clubs meet onsite at companies, churches, universities, restaurants, community centers, and any number of other locations.
-Some clubs gather around a theme, such as bilingual clubs speaking English plus another language, as well as clubs which concentrate on specialties like storytelling or parliamentary procedure (see the list of current specialty clubs here).
-Additionally, you can let your entrepreneurial creativity flow and suggest any themed club, such as a monolingual non-English club or other special interest club.
+Toastmasters groups are formed in a variety of settings.
+Clubs meet onsite at companies, churches, universities, restaurants, community centers, and a number of other locations.
+Some clubs gather around a theme, such as bilingual clubs as well as clubs that concentrate on specialties like storytelling or parliamentary procedure.
+Additionally, you can let your entrepreneurial creativity flow and suggest any themed club, such as a monolingual non-English club or other special interest clubs.

 And with the current restrictions for in-person gatherings, clubs can even start by meeting online.
 Once restrictions are lifted, you can choose to take your club to a physical venue, stay exclusively online, or define a hybrid approach.

 The process to form a Toastmasters group is straightforward – all of the educational materials are provided for you, and local leaders in Toastmasters will guide you through the process and provide expertise and resources.